-Sub-items are also compatible with dependencies, ensuring that your most important work stays visible and on track.
-Not only can sub-items within the same initiative have dependencies between each other, but you can also create a dependency between sub-items across different initiatives.
+Sub-items are also compatible with linked items, ensuring that your most important work stays visible and on track.
+Not only can sub-items within the same initiative have links between each other, but you can also create a connection between sub-items across different initiatives.

 Beyond that, the progress of your sub-items can be tracked with the help of our item progress feature.
 With all of these useful features working together, you can be sure that your sub-items will be ready to take on the roadmapping world. 💪

 Add more context to your roadmaps with standalone sub-items

 Want to add even more context to your roadmap visualizations?
 Sub-items can help with that!
 Not to be outdone by regular sub-items, standalone sub-items give you the flexibility to treat sub-items in much the same way that you would regular items.